Posted on March 28, 2019

 But where is the repository now?
 Its still there in the service

 What I have done is I have moved the code to its own class.
 What is the difference between making the previous method getScore public or even static?
+Making it public would still require construction of a service (and its dependencies) in order to test the calculation.
+Making it static is not composable in an object oriented way and also is not lazy-evaluable.

+That was just first step.
+Lets say that the computation is very complicated.
+The code is imperative with many for loops, ifs...
 It can be tested now but in order to test that some weighted average inside that method works fine we need to create a list of some objects.
 That is again not testable.

+As a developer we have to solve complex problems by decomposition to a smaller easier problems.
+Our WtfScore class is just a composition of smaller computations put together in an imperative way.
+If we wrap those small computations in classes we get many benefits.
 One of them is testability.
 I can test weighted average as a single unit and then just use it with confidence that it works.
 After some time in project I will get a nice library of small classes such as WightedAverage, BatchIterator, LazyValue, ScaledBigDecimal, FormattedText, and so on...
 All these classes will be well tested and documented.
 Your complex logic will now be just a composition of small classes.
 This is a composition not calling five services from a controller.
+It also comes up with the benefit of much more readable code.

 This is an example of some code I wrote